-While a single STARR-seq experiment identifies thousands of active regulatory regions, these regions display core-promoter specificity and different sets of enhancers are identified when different core promoters are used in the same cell-type [47-51].
+While a single STARR-seq experiment identifies thousands of active regulatory regions, these regions display core-promoter specificity, and different sets of enhancers are identified when different core promoters are used in the same cell-type [47-51].
 As we wanted to create a framework to predict all the enhancers and promoters active in a particular cell type, we combined the peaks identified from multiple STARR-seq experiments in the S2 cell-type and reassessed the performance of the matched filters at predicting these regulatory regions.
 Merging the STARR-seq peaks from multiple core promoters in the S2 cell-type leads to higher AUROC and AUPR for the matched filters from most histone marks (Figure 2).

 Machine learning can combine matched filter scores from different epigenetic features

 We combined the normalized matched filter scores (see Methods) from six different epigenetic marks (H3K27ac, H3K4me1, H3K4me2, H3K4me3, H3K9ac, and DHS) associated with active regulatory regions by the Roadmap Epigenomics Mapping [52] and the ENCODE [53] Consortia using a linear SVM [54] and the integrated model achieved a higher accuracy than the individual matched filter scores (Figure 2).
 We also assessed the performance of other statistical approaches for combining the features (including non-linear models) and all these models performed similarly (Figure S5) .
 By using only six features, we ensure that our model is capable of being applied to many cell-lines and tissues on which the relevant experiments have been performed.
-These models are trained to learn the patterns in the matched filter scores for different epigenetic marks within experimentally verified regulatory regions and we chose these marks as we wanted to assess the applicability of these machine learning models to predict active enhancers and promoters across different cell-types and species.
-As expected, the integrated models outperformed the individual matched filter scores, as they are able to leverage information from multiple epigenetic marks.
+These models are trained to learn the patterns in the matched filter scores for different epigenetic marks within experimentally verified regulatory regions, and we chose these marks as we wanted to assess the applicability of these machine learning models to predict active enhancers and promoters across different cell-types and species.
+As expected, the integrated models outperformed the individual matched filter scores, as they can leverage information from multiple epigenetic marks.
 In addition, the six-parameter integrated model displayed higher accuracy after combining the peaks identified using different core promoters.
 In the integrated model, the normalized matched filter score for each epigenetic feature in a particular region is scaled by its optimized weight and added together to form the discriminant function.
 The sign of the discriminant function is then used to predict whether the region is regulatory.
 The features with large positive and negative weights are predicted to be important for discriminating regulatory regions from non-regulatory regions in such models.
 They can also be used to measure the amount of non-redundant information added by each feature in the integrated model.
 According to the model, the acetylations (H3K27ac and H3K9ac) are the most important feature for predicting active regulatory regions from inactive regions.
 As can be seen in Figure 2, the DHS matched filter performed well as an individual feature (AUPR in Figure 2) to predict enhancers and can be highly predictive of regulatory activity in combination with other marks such as H3K27ac (maybe cite other ENCODE paper).
-However, in the integrate model, the information in DHS is redundant with the information contained within the five histone marks as indicated by the fact that it has the lowest weight among the six features in the integrated model.
+However, in the integrated model, the information in DHS is redundant with the information contained within the five histone marks as indicated by the fact that it has the lowest weight among the six features in the integrated model.
 We compared several other machine learning algorithms including nonlinear SVM (results not shown) to combine the machine learning models and found that they all displayed nearly similar accuracy and similar features were more important across these different models (Figure S5).